Best Beaches & Islands in Phuket

 Can you swim at Phuket beaches year-round?

 West coast beaches have red-flag days from May to October (monsoon season) with strong undertows.
 Lifeguards patrol major beaches.
 East coast beaches stay calmer but are less scenic.
-November to April offers the best swimming conditions.
+November to April offers the best swimming conditions across all beaches.

 Are Phuket beaches crowded?

 Patong, Kata, and Karon get busy in peak season (December-February).
 Visit before 10am or after 4pm for fewer people.
-Northern beaches (Nai Thon, Mai Khao) and southern Nai Harn are never truly crowded.
+Northern beaches (Nai Thon, Mai Khao) and southern Nai Harn are never truly crowded, even in peak season.